schollii/pypubsub/docs/usage/usage_basic_tasks.rst

 A callable subscribed to a topic is a listener.

-Note that the default value for an optional message data is not part of the TDS.
+Note that the default value for an optional message data is not part of the MDS.
 Each listener can therefore decide what default value to use if the data is not provided in the message.